Civic Core

 What does the plan include?

 The first phase of the Core Area Vision Plan is a reinvestment in our retail and recreation infrastructure.
-The City of Mission Viejo is reinvesting approximately $46 million in the retail core of the community primarily by repurposing the Stein Mart building space and creating the North Paseo (1 of 2 paseos) that will connect the Civic Center and Library through the North Paseo located within the current parking lot to the front of the shopping center building.
-The North Paseo will run through the current building and provide access to the rear of the shopping center and connect to the north bridge which expands over the Oso Creek.
-This connects to the “Bridge Plaza,” the central point for the expanded portion of the Oso Creek Trail that runs on the eastern side of the Oso Creek Valley.
+The City of Mission Viejo is reinvesting in the retail core of the community primarily by repurposing the Stein Mart building space and creating the North Paseo (1 of 2 paseos) that will connect the Civic Center and Library through the North Paseo located within the current parking lot to the front of the shopping center building.
+The North Paseo will run through the current building and provide access to the rear of the shopping center and in the future connect to the north bridge which expands over the Oso Creek.
+This connects to the Barn & Bridge Outlook, in a future phase, the central point for the expanded portion of the Oso Creek Trail that runs on the eastern side of the Oso Creek Valley.
 The trail will be expanded from La Paz Road to Marguerite Parkway and will connect to the existing trail head located on Marguerite and a new cantilevered viewing platform along Marguerite Parkway.
-This viewing platform will showcase spectacular views of Saddleback Mountain framed by the Oso Valley and Oso Creek below.
+This viewing overlook will showcase spectacular views of Saddleback Mountain framed by the Oso Valley and Oso Creek below.
 The platform will also connect the newly expanded Oso Creek Trail on the east to the existing trail on the west side of the creek.

 What is the Urban Alley?

-The Urban Alley will be a central community gathering place and will include enhanced landscape, lighting, paving, seating areas and a cantilevered gathering plaza with views of the Oso Creek and the trail below.
+The Urban Alley will be a central community gathering place and will include enhanced landscape, lighting, paving, seating areas and a cantilevered gathering plaza climbing sculpture with views of the Oso Creek and the trail below.
 The Alley will also house new retail spaces oriented towards the Urban Alley to further energize the area and create more opportunities for expanded retail and community gathering.
 Retail tenants will still be able to obtain access for deliveries during the main business hours of the weekdays.
 On the weekends, the Urban Alley will be closed to vehicular traffic and come alive with impromptu gatherings and citywide planned events

 The Urban Alley concept will strive to ensure that residents enjoy easy access to the entire Core Area while making certain that tenants maintain uninterrupted delivery access and embrace the urban environment.
 Over time, the Urban Alley will provide for additional retail opportunities facing the Oso Creek.